TrustleBlog/SEWeb/content/US/giftcards/get-yourself-free-gift-cards-2019.md

 ---
 title: "Chance to Collect 13,500 Fortnite V-Bucks for Season 10 (US Only)"
-description: "Season 10 is almost out and that means you need V-Bucks to buy the Battle Pass or the new Skins, so here's your chance to get one!"
+description: "Season 10 is out and that means you need V-Bucks to buy the Battle Pass or the new Skins, so here's your chance to get one!"
 date: 2019-07-25T14:39:23+08:00
 draft: false
 tags: ["Fortnite", "Sweeptakes", "US"]